psychemedia/storytelling-notes/wightnotes-books.md

 1840
 https://archive.org/details/vectisscenerybei00bran

-The Isle of Wight: its past and present condition, and future prospects Mudie, Robert 1840 https://books.google.co.uk/books?id=vOAHAAAAQAAJ
+The Isle of Wight: its past and present condition, and future prospects Mudie, Robert
+1840
+https://books.google.co.uk/books?id=vOAHAAAAQAAJ

 Pigot's coloured views.
-The Isle of Wight: illustr. in a series of views engr. from the drawings of F. Calvert §837 https://books.google.co.uk/books?id=HuEHAAAAQAAJ
+The Isle of Wight: illustr. in a series of views engr. from the drawings of F. Calvert James Pigot
+1837
+https://books.google.co.uk/books?id=HuEHAAAAQAAJ

 A topographical and historical guide to the Isle of Wight